jessicastow/jessicastow/README.md

 👋 Hi there, I’m Jess!

-👩‍🔬 I am a science (BScHons) graduate from the University of Cape Town & Stellenbosch University, currently working remotely as a data analyst/engineer associate at [Calybre Global](https://www.calybre.global/).
+👩‍🔬 I am a MSc Data Science student at the University of Cape Town whilst working remotely as a Data Analyst/Engineer Associate at [Calybre Global](https://www.calybre.global/).

-👀 I’m interested in: data science and biology.
+👀 I’m interested in: data science, biology and education.

-🌱 My coding skillset includes: Python, R, SQL, PowerBI and Tableau.
+🌱 My coding skillset includes: Python, R, SQL and PowerBI.

 📖 I'm currently learning: Machine Learning, and also improving my Excel and Tableau skills.
-I'm also working on expanding my data science portfolio.
+I'm also working on building my data science portfolio.

 📍 I'm currently based in: Cape Town, South Africa.